matomo-org/developer-documentation/docs/3.x/widgets.md

 ## What's next?

-You can read the [Widgets API reference](/api-reference/Piwik/Plugin/Widgets) to learn everything that is possible with widgets.
+You can read the [Widgets API reference](/api-reference/Piwik/Widget/Widget) and [WidgetConfig API reference](/api-reference/Piwik/Widget/WidgetConfig) to learn everything that is possible with widgets.